Arthur J. Carruth Jr.

-Arthur J. Carruth Jr. (July 26, 1887 – September 29, 1962) was a leading newspaperman and civic leader in Kansas for more than five decades.
+Arthur Jay Carruth Jr. (July 26, 1887 – September 29, 1962) was a leading newspaperman and civic leader in Kansas for more than five decades.

 Education

 Carruth was born into a family of journalists in Clinton, New York.
 In 1900 his parents moved the family from New York to Herrington, Kansas, where Caherruth graduated from high school.
 He then attended Washburn College, where in about 1907 he became a member of the Delta Phi fraternity.
 In 1910 Delta Phi became the Kansas Beta chapter of Phi Delta Theta, with Carruth the fifth man being initiated.
 A member of the fraternity's Golden Legion, Carruth was named the Topeka Area Alumni Club's “Phi of the Year” in 1959.

 At Washburn, Carruth was the editor of both the school paper, The Review, and its yearbook, The Kaw.
 The 1908 Kaw stated that he was the "editor of the best Review ever published" and that he "will enter newspaper work next year."